hitecherik/BlankBlog/README.md

 - `update.php` - updates post and displays error/success message
 - `delete-form.php` - enter password to delete individual post
 - `delete.php` - deletes post and displays error/success message
-- `settings.php` - all of the MySQL and blog settings, used for every page.
+- `settings.php` - all of the blog settings, used for every page.
 - `setup.php` - run this once to install the blog *(you can delete this later if you want)*

 There's also a `settings-sample.php` file in your BlankBlog download.
 Change the settings in this file and rename it to `settings.php`.